Key Takeaways

 - Lease Compliance: All terms of the lease agreement should be followed.

-- Cleanliness and Maintenance: Keeping the rental premises clean and performing minor maintenance is typically the tenant’s responsibility.
+- Cleanliness and Maintenance: Keeping the rental premises clean and performing minor maintenance is typically the Texas tenant’s responsibility.

 Texas Landlord Rights and Duties

-Landlords must fulfill their duties per landlord-tenant laws to maintain a safe and habitable investment:
+Under Texas law, landlords must fulfill their duties per landlord-tenant laws to maintain a safe and habitable investment:

 - Non-Retaliation: A landlord cannot retaliate against tenants for exercising their legal rights.